 Over the years, there has been an increase in weight lifting supplements that claim to substantially enhance gym performance or accelerate fat loss at an unnatural rate.
-However, very few of these supplements have been scientifically proven to be successful.
-I am going to highlight three of the main supplements I would personally recommend based on a broad range of published scientific literature.
+However, very few of these supplements are scientifically proven to be successful.
+In this post, we are discussing three of the main supplements we would personally recommend for weight lifting, based on a wide range of published scientific literature.
 Before we begin, let’s answer the frequently asked question ‘do weight lifting supplements work?’.

-The first supplement I would recommend is Whey Protein, it’s highly beneficial if you struggle to consume a sufficient amount of protein through their diet alone.
-Whilst bodybuilding, it is essential to consume an adequate amount of protein will aid the growth and repair of the muscle tissue which correlates to an increase in strength performance.
-Morton et al, (2017) found that ~1.6g/kg of lean body mass is the recommended amount of protein to increase muscle growth.
+The first weight lifting supplement we recommend is whey protein.
+Whey protein is highly beneficial for people who struggle to consume a sufficient amount of protein through their diet alone.
+Whilst bodybuilding, it is essential to consume an adequate amount of protein, as this will aid the growth and repair of the muscle tissue, thus correlating to an increase in strength performance.
+Morton et al (2017) found that ~1.6g/kg of lean body mass is the recommended amount of protein required to increase muscle growth.